ethereum/ethereum-org-website/public/content/developers/tutorials/secret-state/index.md

 ### When to compile Zokrates {#when-compile-zokrates}

+In this program we compile the Zokrates programs [every time the server starts](https://github.com/qbzzt/20240901-secret-state/blob/main/packages/server/src/zero-knowledge.ts#L60-L61).
+This is clearly a waste of resources, but this is a tutorial, optimized for simplicity.

+If I were writing a production-level application, I'd check if I have a file with the compiled Zokrates programs at this minefield size, and if so use that.

 ### Creating the verifier and prover keys (#key-creation)

+[Key creation](https://github.com/qbzzt/20240901-secret-state/blob/main/packages/server/src/zero-knowledge.ts#L63-L69) is another pure calculation that needn't be done more than once for a given minefield size.
+Again, it is done only once for the sake of simplicity.

+Additionally, we could use [a setup ceremony](https://zokrates.github.io/toolbox/trusted_setup.html#initializing-a-phase-2-ceremony).
+The advantage of a setupc ceremony is that you need either the entropy or some intermediate result from each participant to cheat on the zero-knowlege proof.
+If at least one ceremony participant is honest, the zero-knowledge proofs are safe.
+However, here we rely on [perpetual powers of tau](https://github.com/privacy-scaling-explorations/perpetualpowersoftau), with

 ### Where to verify {#where-verification}

 ### Flatten the map in TypeScript or Zokrates? {#where-flatten}

+### Where to store maps {#where-store-maps}

 ## Conclusion: when is this the appropriate technique {#conclusion}